Bridging Discrete and Backpropagation: Straight-Through and Beyond: Experiment Details

 \subsection{Hyper-Parameters}

 Without specifically, we conduct full grid search for all methods in all experiments, and report the best performance (averaged with 10 random seeds on MNIST-VAE and 5 random seeds on ListOps).
 The hyper-parameter search space is summarized in Table~\ref{table:hyperparameter}.
+The search results for Table~\ref{table:mnist-vae} and Table~\ref{table:listops} are summarized in Table~\ref{table:opt-hyperparameter}.

 \smallsection{Polynomial Programming} As this problem is relatively simple, we set the learning rate to 0.001 and the optimizer to Adam, and only tune the temperature hyper-parameter.

 \smallsection{MNIST-VAE} Following the previous study~\citep{Dong2020DisARMAA,Dong2021CoupledGE,Fan2022TrainingDD}, we used 2-layer MLP as the encoder and the decoder.
 We set the hidden state dimension of the first-layer and the second-layer as $512$ and $256$ for the encoder, and $256$ and $512$ for the decoder.
 For our experiments on MNIST-VAE with 32 latent dimensions and 64 categorical dimensions, we set the batch size to 200, training steps to $5\times 10^5$, and activation function to LeakyReLU, in order to be consistent with the literature.
 For other experiments, we set the batch size to 100, the activation function to ReLU, and training steps to $9.6 \times 10^4$ (i.e., 160 epochs).